-Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for November 2018.
+Palthe Oberman is pleased to present you with the most recent Employment Law Tracker consisting of employment law updates of all firms connected to the L&E Global Network for September 2019.

 From 1 January 2020 employees will have the right to a transition payment from the first day of employment.
 At this time the right only arises after employment of at least 2 years.

 Changes in employment law with effect from 1 January 2020: unemployment insurance contribution differentiation

 The government envisages with the Balanced Labour Market Act to encourage the entering into of permanent employment contracts.
 By means of levying a lower unemployment insurance contribution for permanent contracts and a higher unemployment insurance contribution for all other employment contracts, the legislature expects that it will become more attractive for employers to offer permanent contracts.

 A new ground for dismissal, called the cumulation ground, is introduced as part of the Balanced Labour Market Act (in Dutch: WAB).
 If the employment contract is terminated on the basis of the cumulation ground, a higher transition payment might be owed.